ryoppippi/ryoppippi.com/articles/8addfe62eb4d3e.md

  I can retell you this example here.
  This server function looks and feels like an internal implementation detail, but it's not.
  We've actually made an HTTP endpoint that anyone can call with any data.
- So TypeScript is telling us that fields can be name or quantity, but in reality, it could be name semicolon drop table users.
- If you know, you know.
+ So TypeScript is telling us that fields can be name or quantity, but in reality, it could be `NAME; DROP TABLE "USERS"` If you know, you know.
  So when you make an endpoint explicit and you're working with full data, you're aware on some level that the data is untrusted.
  And so, you know, I think you're much less likely to make this sort of error than if it looks like a private function call.